 Studies have consistently shown a correlation between negative attitudes or prejudice toward minorities and social conservatism (as well as the converse, positive attitudes and social progressivism).[2]
-Minority groups in history, include Jews under Nazi Germany and African Americans in the Jim Crow period satellite TV has both advantages and drawbacks . what's the advantages and drawbacks of TV,?
+Minority groups in history, include Jews under Nazi Germany and African Americans in the Jim Crow period.

-27 Television
+Television

-Nowdays ,TV viewers have a wide choice of channels .More and more people have got satellite TV not all of them are satisfied with it .
+Nowdays ,TV viewers have a wide choice of channels .More and more people have got satellite TV not all of them are satisfied with it . satellite TV has both advantages and drawbaks , what's is de advantages and drawbaks of TV?

--satellite TV brings the whole world into your home there a variety of programmes to choose from it helps people improve foreign languages and there are lots of entertaining ...educating programmes.
+-satellite TV brings the whole world into your home there a variety of programmes to choose from it helps people improve foreigs languages and there are lots of entertaining ...educating programmes.
 You may not feel bored.

--and the drawbacks of satellite TV :
+-and the drawbaks of satellite TV .;

-People spend too much time watching TV and they become passive and lazy there are too many channels and it is often difficult to choose the right programme and the people watch foreign TV channels and not their national TV .
+People spend too mush time watching TV and they become passive and lazy there are too many channels and it is often dificulet to choose the right programme and the people watch foreign TV channels and not their national TV .

-They don't know what is happening in their country ,they might forget about their own culture and problem
+They don't know what is happening in their country ,they might forget about their own culture and problem .